 7. Vary your shots.
-If you’ve taken a load of full-body shots, then move in a little closer and focus on their busy hands, their little feet, their angelic (most of the time) faces.
-Even photos where your subject isn’t facing the camera can still translate a lot of personality and body language.
+If you’ve taken a load of full-body shots, move in a little closer and focus on their busy hands, their little feet, their angelic (most of the time) faces.
+Even photos where your subject isn’t facing the camera can translate a lot of personality and body language.
 Move around with them and get a great choice of photos.

 8. Be sneaky.
 There are times when you don’t even need to let the child know you’re taking photos.
-Observe and pick a moment where they are completely involved and engaged in an activity and start snapping away.
+Observe and pick a moment when she is completely involved and engaged in an activity and start snapping away.
 Candid portrait photography often produces the most beautiful images (with both children and adults), because the subject is relaxed and not trying to pose or look a certain way.

 9. Don’t force it.
-If a child is not enjoying themselves and is getting upset, it’s time to put the camera away.
+If a child is not enjoying himself and is getting upset, it’s time to put the camera away.
 Respect their privacy and their self-confidence—after all, you wouldn’t like a camera shoved in your face if you were feeling shy and vulnerable, would you?

 10. Make it fun.
-If you are a budding photographer, or just want to get the best portrait photos possible of your children, then you have to make it worth their while!
+If you’re a budding photographer or just want to get the best portrait photos possible of your children, you have to make it worth their while!
 Making photo shoots fun and enjoyable means that your kids will want to do it again, and again, and again… Let them get involved and take some pictures of you for a change!
 Show them all the images afterwards and let them help choose which ones to enlarge or how to edit them.
-Digital cameras specifically for children (i.e. VERY robust!) are becoming cheaper and cheaper so why not provide them with their own camera and start seeing the world through their eyes?
+Digital cameras specifically for children (i.e. very robust!) are becoming cheaper and cheaper, so why not provide them with their own camera and start seeing the world through their eyes?

 About the Author

 Rebecca Dawe Photography – Leicestershire’s Premier Wedding & Portrait Photographers.
 Wedding and portrait photography specialists, creating beautiful, natural photographs.

 Don't Miss The Next One!